Family Reach CEO Carla Tardif reflects on 2023 and calls for community support before the year ends.

 Finding light at the end of a daunting tunnel

-Thankfully, Felicia voiced her financial concerns to her social worker, who directed her to our Financial Treatment Program.
+Thankfully, Felicia voiced her financial concerns to her social worker, who directed her to our services.
 After sending Alexia’s family our Financial Guide to Pediatric Cancer, we ran their application through our Financial Needs Assessment and prioritized covering the bills that would give them the most relief: phones and electricity.

 “When I found out Family Reach was going to help us, I was so happy I cried,” Felicia said.
 “It was a blessing to my life and my daughters.”